Top 5 Ways to Use Old Microfiber Cloths and Pads

-So, your microfiber doesn’t have the spunk that it used to?
+So, your microfiber doesn't have the spunk that it used to?
 Now what? .. do you throw it out or find another use?
 Let's help you out on how the worn out Microfiber cloths and pads can be used.

 When cleaning a car, one of the biggest mistakes people make is to use a flat towel or shammy -- which drags around dirt and sand during cleaning.
 The benefit of microfiber cloths/pads is that is pulls dirt, sand and particles up into the microfiber during cleaning, preventing those particles from coming into contact with the car's surface (scratching it).
 Older microfiber pads are ideal for car cleaning because of the their thickness and absorbency.
 For pro tips on car cleaning, have a look at this YouTube video by Youtuber Chris Fix.
 It may be the single best car cleaning video online.
 He does a great job of explaining why microfiber works best for car cleaning.

 #2.
 Use microfiber as a polishing buffer